timescale/timescaledb/README.md

     - Install the [platform-specific package](https://docs.timescale.com/self-hosted/latest/install/).
     - [Build from source](https://docs.timescale.com/self-hosted/latest/install/installation-source/).

-## Use TimescaleDB

-You use TimescaleDB by creating regular tables, then converting them into hypertables.
-Once converted, you can proceed to execute regular SQL read and write operations on data, as well as using TimescaleDB-specific functions.

-### Prerequisites

   PostgreSQL's out-of-the-box settings are typically too conservative for modern servers and TimescaleDB.
 Make sure your `postgresql.conf` settings are tuned, by either using [timescaledb-tune](https://github.com/timescale/timescaledb-tune) or doing it manually.

-### Create a hypertable
+# Create a hypertable

+You create a regular table and then convert it into a hypertable.

 ```sql
 -- Create timescaledb extension